omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 1. `txType` represents the type of the transaction.
 Each transaction type has only one exit game contract mapping the exit game interactions.
 1. The `inputs` field is an array of `bytes32` representing the `utxoPos` as the output identifier.
 There are a maximum four inputs.
 A deposit transaction does have zero inputs.
 1. The `outputs` field is an array of `Output` struct representing payment output information.
 There are a maximum four outputs.
 A deposit transaction does have one output.
-1. `metaData` field is a `bytes32` that can be used to put extra data for the transaction.
-It should be an empty bytes if the transaction does not want to hold any data in this field.
+1. `metaData` field is a `bytes32` field that can be used to add extra data to the transaction.
+It should contain zeros if the transaction does not have an extra data.

 Output has four elements that fulfills the current `WireTransactionOutput`:
-1. `outputType` represents the type of the output.
-The output type would be used to decide, eg. spending condition.
-Each new valid transaction type should owns new output type.
+1. `outputType` represents the type of output.
+Each new valid transaction type is tied to one or more new output types.
+In Payment transaction V1, there would be only one output type.
+The output type is used to decide, eg. which spending condition to use.
+Also, output type is bind to the input type.
+Currently the only output type requires the spending tx's input to be using `utxoPos`.
+Potentially there can be output type deciding to be pointed by `outputId` instead in the future.
 1. `outputGuard` is the field that represents the authentication data of the output.
 Its value must always be the same as the `owner` address of the output in the first version of Payment Transaction.
 For instance, if the output belongs to Alice, then the value of `outputGuard` equals Alice's address.
 1. `token` is the ERC20 token contract address that represents the ERC20 token.
 For `ETH`, it uses `address(0)`.
 1. `amount` tells how much of the token is hold within this output